 The questions are split into the five subtests of the UCAT, namely: Verbal reasoning (VR), Quantitative Reasoning (QR), Decision Making (DM), Abstract Reasoning (AR) and Situational Judgement (SJ).
 You can attempt questions either timed or untimed with detailed explanations provided for review.
-I personally recommend initially practising questions untimed to improve accuracy and adoption of new techniques.
-Overall, the Medify practice questions accurately replicates the breadth and depth of the different types of questions that can be asked in the UCAT as well as the spectrum of difficulties that can be expected (from easy to time-consuming), which makes it an ideal preparation tool.
+I recommend initially practising questions untimed to improve accuracy and honing new techniques.
+Overall, the Medify practice questions accurately replicate the breadth and depth of the different types of questions that can be asked in the UCAT as well as the spectrum of difficulties that can be expected (from easy to time-consuming), which makes it an ideal preparation tool.

-The QR section was also great but I must admit I was a bit rusty with the onscreen calculator at the beginning and wasted so much time.
-It is annoying using the keyboard at first to input numbers on the calculator and I didn’t like the fact that I had to press the “ON/C” button every single time the calculator was open and I wanted to input something new.
-However, the more you practice using it the better you will get.
+The QR section was also great, but I must admit I was a bit rusty with the onscreen calculator at the beginning and wasted so much time.
+It is annoying using the keyboard at first to input numbers on the calculator, and I didn’t like the fact that I had to press the “ON/C” button every single time the calculator was open and I wanted to input something new.
+However, the more you practice using it, the better you will get.

-The remaining sections of the course were also good, if you struggle on a particular question-type in a subtest Medify has included additional guides to help with tackling them.
+The remaining sections of the course were also good if you struggle on a particular question-type in a subtest Medify has included additional guides to help with tackling them.
 You can track how well you are doing in each section – therefore you’re able to concentrate on improving sections and particular question types you’re struggling with.